mein0819/Election_Analysis/README.md

 ![list/dictCode](https://github.com/mein0819/Election_Analysis/blob/main/readMeImages/countyDict.png)

 Finally, check that the CSV columns have the proper index when searching for the candidate name and location of the vote.

 ![indexCode](https://github.com/mein0819/Election_Analysis/blob/main/readMeImages/index.png)

-It shouldn't be assumed that every will be organized in the same way
+It shouldn't be assumed that every CSV file will be organized in the same way.
+It's good to check and adjust the index number to ensure the proper data is being collected into the list.